-Credits Earned as a University Special Student at UW- Madison
+Credits Earned as a University Special Student at UW-Madison

-With program approval, students are allowed to transfer no more than 10 credits of coursework numbered 300 or above taken as a UW-Madison University Special student.
-However, these credits are not allowed to count toward the 50% graduate coursework minimum unless numbered 700 or above or are taken to meet the requirements of a capstone certificate and has the "Grad 50%" attribute.
-Coursework earned ten or more years prior to admission to a master's degree is not allowed to satisfy requirements.
+With program approval, students are allowed to transfer no more than 9 credits of coursework numbered 300 or above taken as a UW-Madison Special student.
+Coursework earned ten years or more prior to admission to a doctoral degree is not allowed to satisfy requirements.